Nanda Empire

-The Nanda dynasty ruled in the northern part of the Indian subcontinent during the fourth century BCE, and possibly during the fifth century BCE.
-The Nandas overthrew the Shaishunaga dynasty in the Magadha region of eastern India, and expanded their empire to include a larger part of northern India.
-Ancient sources differ considerably regarding the names of the Nanda kings and the duration of their rule, but based on the Buddhist tradition recorded in the Mahavamsa, they appear to have ruled during circa 345–322 BCE, although some theories date the start of their rule to fifth century BCE.
+The Nanda Empire was a vast empire that governed in Magadha and Gangetic plains with an enormous geographical reach in 4th-century BCE northeastern India, with some accounts suggesting existence as far back as the 5th century BCE.
+The Nandas built on the successes of their Haryanka and Shaishunaga predecessors and instituted a more centralised administration.
+Ancient sources credit them with amassing great wealth, which was probably a result of the introduction of a new currency and taxation system.

-The Nandas built on the successes of their Haryanka and Shaishunaga predecessors, and instituted a more centralised administration.
-Ancient sources credit them with amassing great wealth, which was probably a result of introduction of new currency and taxation system.
-Ancient texts also suggest that the Nandas were unpopular among their subjects because of their low status birth, excessive taxation, and their general misconduct.
-The last Nanda king was overthrown by Chandragupta Maurya, the founder of the Maurya empire, and the latter's mentor Chanakya.
+Ancient texts also suggest that the Nandas were unpopular among their subjects because of their low-status birth, excessive taxation, and general misconduct.
+The last Nanda king Dhana Nanda was overthrown by Chandragupta Maurya, founder of the Maurya Empire.